Breel Embolo: International career

 Embolo made four appearances for the Switzerland U16 national team.
 He scored his first international goal on 1 November 2012 in the 3–0 away win against the Ukraine U16.
 He was also eligible to play for Cameroon, however in December 2014 he pledged his international allegiance to Switzerland.

 He made his senior international debut on 31 March 2015, replacing Josip Drmić after 56 minutes of an eventual 1–1 friendly draw against the United States in Zürich.
-On 9 October, he scored his first international goal, a penalty in a 7–0 win over San Marino at the AFG Arena in St Gallen, converting after Alessandro Della Valle fouled Eren Derdiyok; the result qualified the Swiss to UEFA Euro 2016.
+On 9 October, he scored his first international goal, a penalty in a 7–0 win over San Marino at the AFG Arena in St Gallen; the result qualified the Swiss to UEFA Euro 2016.
 In the same game, he also set up Michael Lang for the first goal and won a spot-kick scored by Johan Djourou.

 Embolo was selected by manager Vladimir Petković for the final tournament in France.
 A substitute in the first two group games, he then started against the hosts in a goalless draw in Lille and came off the bench in the last 16, a 1–1 draw and penalty shootout loss to Poland.

 In qualification for the 2018 FIFA World Cup, Embolo scored once to open a 2–0 win over European champions Portugal at his former club ground in Basel.
 Petković named him for the squad to compete in the finals in Russia.

 Embolo scored once in UEFA Euro 2020 qualifying, putting the Swiss 3–0 up in an eventual 3–3 draw at home to Denmark on 27 March 2019.
-At the finals, held in 2021, he scored the opener in their first group game, a 1–1 draw with Wales in Baku.
+At the major tournament, held in 2021, he scored the opener in their first group game, a 1–1 draw with Wales in Baku.

-In Switzerland's first game of the 2022 FIFA World Cup against Cameroon, Embolo scored the only goal, becoming the first player in tournament history to score a goal for their adopted country against their nation of birth.
-Out of respect, he chose not to celebrate, standing still with his hands up to his face as his teammates mobbed him and did the more vigorous celebrating.
+In Switzerland's first game of the 2022 FIFA World Cup against Cameroon, Embolo scored the only goal.
+He was the second player in World Cup history to score against the country of his birth; the first was Alfred Bickel, also for Switzerland, against Germany in 1938.
+Out of respect, Embolo chose not to celebrate, standing still with his hands up to his face as his teammates mobbed him and did the more vigorous celebrating.
+In the final group game against Serbia, he equalized as the Swiss came from behind to win 3–2 and advance to the last 16.

+On 7 June 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+On 15 June, he scored a stoppage-time goal, securing a 3–1 victory over Hungary in Switzerland's opening match of the tournament.